 Baked Ziti Recipe.
 With Fire Roasted Tomatoes and Ground Beef, this is ultimate comfort food.
+An easy no fuss recipe.

 Before Christmas I received an offer from Muir Glen to purchase a pack of their special reserve harvest tomatoes.
 It was only 7 bucks so I said “what the heck”.
 Plus, the shipment included a nice little cookbook.